 When is it time to pull the plug?

 Fridges and freezers become inefficient over time, using more electricity and generating more emissions.
-They contain recyclable metals, so search out your local recycling station when your appliance:
+Pull the plug when your appliance:

 - runs continuously to maintain the right temperature